maffan/nodes/README.md

 # Getting started
 After your instance of nodes is running register a new user from the register page.

-When logged in you can manage you can go to your profile settings and generate an API key, this is needed for your temperature nodes API calls.
+When logged in you can manage your profile settings and generate an API key, this is needed for your temperature nodes API calls.

 Each user manages his or her own nodes and collections, you need to create a node before reporting data to Nodes, from the Nodes page you can create nodes and collections and connect them together.
 This to enable modules to be added and display your data.